 To date, most approaches to network security, including Internet security, have been limited in scope and have failed to address all of the critical aspects of data security.
 We believe that an effective enterprise-wide solution must address and assimilate issues relating to the following:

-- speed and ease of implementation, use and administration;
+- speed and ease of implementation, use, and administration;

 - reliability;

-- interoperability with diverse enterprise environments, existing customer applications and their diverse security infrastructures;
+- interoperability with diverse enterprise environments, existing customer applications, and the security infrastructure;

 - scalability; and

 - overall cost of ownership.

 Accordingly, we have adopted the following approach to data security: